The Shadow of the Trojan Horse

-Still on the trail of their missing parents who are lost somewhere in the mists of time, the twins, together with their friend Charlie and their remarkable talking cat Max, try to prevent the destruction of the famous city.
+Still on the trail of their missing parents who are lost somewhere in the mists of time, the twins, together with their friend Charlie and their talking cat Max, do their best to prevent the destruction of the famous city.

 Can the children persuade the Trojans to reject the Greeks’ gift of the Wooden Horse or will it prove impossible to change the course of history?

 From their lofty home on the summit of Mount Olympus in Ancient Greece the family of the Immortal gods looked down upon the everyday lives of the ordinary people far beneath them.
 Aphrodite, the goddess of love and beauty, yawned widely.
 She was growing tired of the game; in fact it was starting to bore her.
 Peering through the wispy clouds which hid the top of the mountain from sight, she craned her neck to get a closer view of the battlefield below.
 There wasn’t much going on at the moment.
 Perhaps it was time to stir things up a little.
 She returned her attention to the game board in front of her.
 It resembled a large chessboard, but the pieces looked like small figures of real people.
 Picking one of them up, she quickly moved it into position.